Event Kick-Off – 4 Quick Tips to Energize Yours!

 Aside from bringing the team together and getting enthusiastic about what’s to come, kick-off meetings allow you to gain perspective for the new year by reflecting on the previous year.
 You can celebrate successes, but also admit important failures and use them as learning points moving forward.
 These meetings also provide a chance for valuable team planning, training initiatives, and team building.

 While you may want to treat a kick-off meeting like any other meeting, it’s important to give them the extra attention they deserve.
 You’re presenting and planning your entire year!
 It’s crucial to build the proper momentum with your team and you have about one hour to do so.
 If you’re stumped, we have some tips that will add some zest to your kick-off meeting last minute.

-1. Change The Name Of Your Kick-Off Meeting
+1. Change The Name Of Your Event Kick-Off

-Consider not calling it a “kick-off meeting.”
+Consider not calling it an “event kick-off.”
 When you call it a “kick-off,” it implies a lot of the decisions have already been made without any input, and it could make some members on your team feel excluded.
-Also, “kick-off meeting” sounds stuffy, cliche and boring, doesn’t it?
+Also, “event kick-off” sounds stuffy, cliche and boring, doesn’t it?
 A more positive approach would be to name the meeting something that implies there’s still work to be done (which is true!).

-Why not call your kick-off meeting ‘The Road Ahead 2016’, or ‘2016: Preparing for Growth’?
+Why not call your event kick-off ‘The Road Ahead 2016’, or ‘2016: Preparing for Growth’?
 You can still create slides ahead of time with information that’s already been decided for the new year, but giving it a fun name implies that there is room for ideas, changes, and input – which there should be.
 If team members feel like they’re going to be able to have an impact at the meeting, they’re more likely to actively listen and take part, rather than sit back and sip their coffee.

 2. Make it Interactive